Joint stochastic localization and applications: Introduction

 \section{Introduction}

-Stochastic localization (SL) is a pathwise analysis technique introduced by Eldan in the study of isoperimetric problems \cite{eldan2013thin}.
+Stochastic localization (SL) is a pathwise analysis technique introduced by \citet{eldan2013thin} in the study of isoperimetric problems.
 It extends an earlier deterministic localization scheme for analyzing the mixing time of random walks on convex bodies \cite{lovasz1993random}.
-In recent years, SL has garnered significant attention for its pivotal role in advancing several conjectures in convex geometry, most notably the Kannan--Lovász--Simonovits (KLS) conjecture \cite{kannan1995isoperimetric} and Bourgain's hyperplane conjecture \cite{bourgain1986high, bourgain1986geometry}.
-See \cite{lee2017eldan, chen2021almost, jambulapati2022slightly, klartag2022bourgain} for some recent breakthroughs on the KLS conjecture that leverage SL, while Bourgain’s hyperplane conjecture has been affirmatively resolved only very recently \cite{klartag2024affirmative, guan2024note}.
+Recently, SL has garnered significant attention for its pivotal role in advancing several conjectures in convex geometry, most notably the Kannan--Lovász--Simonovits (KLS) conjecture \cite{kannan1995isoperimetric}, Bourgain's hyperplane conjecture \cite{bourgain1986high, bourgain1986geometry}, and the thin-shell conjecture \cite{anttila2003central}.
+See \cite{lee2017eldan, chen2021almost, jambulapati2022slightly, klartag2022bourgain, guan2024note} for some recent progress on the KLS conjecture that leverages SL.
+Bourgain's hyperplane conjecture and the thin-shell conjecture have been resolved affirmatively by \citet{klartag2024affirmative} and by \citet{klartag2025thin}, respectively.

-Formally, SL is a measure-valued martingale that deforms a probability measure of interest into ``simpler'' parts that are easier to analyze; a detailed exposition of SL is given in Section~\ref{sec:bayes}.
-Because of the algorithmic nature, SL has also gained traction in more applied domains, offering insights into numerous sampling-related problems such as mixing bounds for Markov chains \cite{chen2022localization}, convergence rates for diffusion models \cite{benton2023linear}, and entropy-efficient measure decompositions \cite{eldan2020taming}, to name just a few.
-Moreover, SL has been utilized to design practical algorithms for sampling from a target distribution in both discrete and continuous settings \cite{montanari2023sampling, el2022sampling, montanari2023posterior, grenioux2024stochastic, demyanenko2025sampling}.
-This paper contributes to the algorithmic aspects of SL from a different perspective.
-In particular, we focus on a joint SL framework for constructing couplings between probability distributions and associated applications.
+Formally, SL is a measure-valued martingale that deforms a probability measure of interest into lower-dimensional components that are more amenable to analysis; see Section~\ref{sec:bayes} for a detailed exposition.
+As an explicitly simulable process, SL has attracted significant attention in applied domains, shedding insights into a variety of sampling-related problems including mixing bounds for Markov chains \cite{chen2022localization}, convergence rates of diffusion models \cite{benton2023linear}, and entropy-efficient measure decompositions \cite{eldan2020taming}.
+It has also led to practical algorithms for sampling from target measures in both discrete and continuous settings \cite{montanari2023sampling, el2022sampling, montanari2023posterior, grenioux2024stochastic, demyanenko2025sampling}.